BlingMachine/drink-water-reminder/README.md

 # Drink-Water-Reminder
-Chrome extension that reminds you to drink water.
+Chrome extension that reminds you to stay hydrated.
+Set a custom time interval to recieve notifications.

 ## Getting Started
-- Navigate to the extension page
+1. Navigate to the puzzle icon near your search bar
+2. Click "Manage Extensions"
-- Toggle extension to “on”
+3. Toggle extension to “on”
-- You should see it in the top right next to the puzzle piece
+4. You should see it in the top right next to the puzzle icon
-- Click the Bidoof
+5. Click the Bidoof
-- Set your notification interval
+6. Set your notification interval
-- Enjoy!
+7. Enjoy!

-## Running the Tests
-as needed

-## Deployment
-as needed

 ## Built With
-include any styling or anything used to help build project

-## Contributing
-as needed

-## Versioning
-as needed
+Bulma CSS framework

 ## Authors
-- Bryce Harger - Initial Work - something
+- Bryce Harger

 ## License
-This project is licensed by me

-## Acknowledgments
-- anyone that helped
-- inspo
-- etc
+add license